symfony/symfony-docs/book/http_fundamentals.rst

     The ``Request`` and ``Response`` classes are part of a standalone component called :doc:`symfony/http-foundation </components/http_foundation/introduction>`
-    that yo can use in *any8 PHP project.
+    that yo can use in *any* PHP project.
 This also contains classes for handling sessions, file uploads and more.

 If Symfony offered nothing else, you would already have a toolkit for easily